 Prior to joining the firm, Dana was employed as a public school teacher.
-She is currently serving as the president of the Board of Education of Winnetka Public School District 36, where her children attend school.
+She is the former president and currently serving as the vice president of the Board of Education of Winnetka Public School District 36, where her children attend school.
 Since 2008, she has been identified a “rising star” in the field of education law by Illinois Super Lawyers.

 Representative Experience click to view

 - Provides counsel and guidance on all aspects of teacher personnel matters, including evaluation, discipline and dismissal, and employee rights under federal and state laws including the Family and Medical Leave Act and the Americans with Disabilities Act.